VickoFranic/angular-material-test-app/README.md

 ## Application structure

 Entry point for angular application is located in `app/main.js`.
-From there on, custom built modules are included, so feel free to structure application for your own needs.
+From there on, custom built modules are included, so feel free to change it and structure application for your own needs.

+Also, there is custom css file `app/assets/style.css`, where you can set your own style changes.
+File is also included in `gulp` build, build you will have to run `gulp` or `npm run build-vendor` each time when you add css in it.

 ## Deployment